DenisGorbachev/fastask-docs/src/HowToThink.md

   * Can't choose a theme
   * Can't decide on a business model
   * Can't decide on a way to transfer the money
-* General form description
+* General forms:
+  * Moving towards the city
     * You're moving towards the city
     * You arrive at a river which flows between you & the city
     * You start looking for a way to cross the river
     * You estimate that you could cross it by swimming, but you'll get wet, and you're not sure if you'll have enough stamina to actually cross it
       * Should you swim or should you look for a bridge?
-* General form
+  * Moving through a maze
     * An agent is moving through a maze
     * Each step has a cost (multiple resources)
     * Some steps have a reward (multiple resources)
     * The agent doesn't know the costs & rewards upfront, but he can ask other agents for estimates
 * Features
   * Doesn't have a definite timeout
   * Has a "learn more" action (aka "get more samples", aka "continue searching")
+* Notes
+  * Arises when we extrapolate a distribution of options from our experiences in situations that are systemically different from the current one
+    * Example
+      * A person lives in a 5-star hotel
+      * A person can't choose between 3-star hotels because he implicitly continues looking for a 5-star hotel
 * Options
   * Flounder (continue generating options)
     * But need to settle on the option